love vs infatuation

 Science nerds understand infatuation as a term that describes the way your brain chemistry is altered when you’re strongly attracted to someone.
 Some people call it a crush, some call it obsession, and some call it love.

-If you’re not careful with managing your emotions, infatuation can make you do insane, impulsive things that can negatively affect your overall livelihood.
-Infatuation interacts with many of the same brain chemicals that control mood and behavior, and can make you feel euphoric and distracted to the point you may neglect other areas of your life just so you can get closer to that special someone.
+If you’re not careful with managing your emotions, infatuation can make you do crazy, impulsive things.
+Infatuation interacts with many of the same brain chemicals that control mood and behavior.
+It can make you feel euphoric and distracted to the point you neglect other areas of your life just to get closer to that special someone.

-But if you ARE careful with managing your emotions and staying in check, infatuation can be a lovely, beautiful thing that grows into real love.
-After all, infatuation is a prerequisite to every great love story, and can be a wonderful way to begin your life with someone you may truly end up falling in real love with.
+But if you ARE careful with managing your emotions and keep them in check, infatuation can be a lovely, beautiful thing that grows into real love.
+After all, infatuation is a prerequisite to every great love story.

 Exploring the Complex Neuroscience Of Infatuation

-Infatuation upsets your brain’s production of neurotransmitters cortisol, dopamine, norepinephrine, and serotonin — all of which play roles in mood regulation and emotional well-being.
+Infatuation upsets your brain’s production of neurotransmitters—including cortisol, dopamine, norepinephrine, and serotonin.
+All of these brain chemicals play roles in mood regulation and emotional well-being.

-When you’re experiencing infatuation, your body produces higher amounts of stress hormone cortisol, and lower amounts of serotonin, which is responsible for regulating mood.
-As a result, you may experience obsessive-compulsive-like behaviors such as thinking about your crush 24/7 or creeping their social media accounts several times per day.
+When you’re experiencing infatuation, your body produces higher amounts of the stress hormone cortisol, and lower amounts of serotonin—the latter of which is responsible for regulating your mood.
+This may cause you to think about your crush 24/7, or creep on their social media accounts several times a day.
 This cortisol-serotonin upset is also responsible for feelings of nervousness, excitement, and high energy levels when interacting with your crush.

-Infatuation causes your brain to produce more dopamine — the chemical responsible for pleasure and reward, arousal and desire, and addiction.
+Infatuation also causes your brain to produce more dopamine—the chemical responsible for pleasure, reward, arousal, desire, and addiction.
 Increased dopamine levels are the reason you feel euphoric whenever you’re around your crush.
-Higher dopamine levels also spur the production of norepinephrine, an adrenaline hormone that causes insomnia, cravings, and loss of appetite.
+Higher dopamine levels also spur the production of norepinephrine—an adrenaline hormone that causes insomnia, cravings, and loss of appetite.

 Understanding the Difference Between Love and Infatuation